Jordan White (footballer)

-Jordan Neil White (born 4 February 1992) is a Scottish professional footballer who plays as a striker for club Ross County.
+Jordan Neil White (born 4 February 1992) is a Scottish professional footballer who plays as a striker for club Cove Rangers.

 Career

 Dunfermline Athletic

 Born in Bellshill, White began his professional career with Dunfermline Athletic, signing a full-time contract with the Fife side in June 2008, making his senior début aged only 16 in a friendly match against Hearts on 16 July 2008.
 He made his competitive senior début on 18 August 2009, in a Scottish Challenge Cup tie against Queen of the South.
 White was awarded the Dunfermline Athletic Under-19 Player of the Year Award for the 2009–10 season.

 Loan periods

 White signed on loan for Clyde in November 2009.
 He scored his first senior goal in a 2–2 draw with Alloa Athletic on 6 March 2010.
 He had previously netted on 7 December 2009 in a Scottish Cup tie against Livingston, but the goal did not officially count as the game was abandoned due to heavy fog.
 White made 22 competitive appearances, the majority in right midfield for Clyde, scoring four goals in the 2009–10 season.

 White signed on loan for Dumbarton in March 2011, for the remainder of the 2010–11 season.
 He made eight competitive appearances for Dumbarton.